johnmichaloski/MTConnectToolbox/Agents/FanucAgentx64/Readme.md

 	#Agent Port Number
 	HttpPort=5000

+The MTConnect Fanuc Agent will read the ini file: MTCFanucAgent.ini.
+In that you can configure a LAN agent to gather data from multiple devices, AND the agent will oeprate propely even if one or more of the Fanuc devices is not operational.
+Many of the parameter tags in the ini file are not used.
+The file is located in the exe folder, and must have the same "title" as the executable, i.e., MTCFanucAgent.
+The following tags are important:
  - The tag DebugLevel specifies the logging level of information from 0..5, that is written to the file "debug.txt", found  in the Installation folder.
  - The tag FocasDelay specifies the delay in milliseconds between Fanuc device updates.
 For example, 1000 specifies one second (1000 milliseconds.)
  - The tag HttpPort specifies the Webpage port that the client will use to ccess the MTConnect Agent.
 For example, when HttpPort=5000 the MTConnect Agent is accessed via http://127.0.0.1:5000/current  to retrieve the latest data.
 Note the colon 5000 specfies the http port, if the port is 80 it can be omitted, but port 80 WILL NOT WORK IN Windows 7!
 Also note this tag is also found in Agent.cfg file, and once installed only the Agent.cfg http port is monitored by the Agent for http servicing.